zmon1010/kendo-ui-core/docs/knowledge-base/editor-start-typing-in-unordered-list.md

 ---
-title: Start typing in unordered list in Editor
+title: Start Typing in Unordered List in Editor
-description:
+description: How to start typing in Kendo Editor and automatically create ul li elements
 type: troubleshooting
-page_title: Start typing in unordered list in Editor
+page_title: Kendo Editor value to start as bulleted list
 slug: start_typing_in_unordered_list_in_editor
 position: 0
 tags: kendo, editor, list, unordered, bullets